updated Last minute

 1. SMOKING, DRUGS, ALCOHOL

 Please...
 I don't welcome smokers....
-I don't like smoking in the house and grounds my partner is in a fragile battle with nicotine, and having other smokers in the group is really bad for his rather feeble willpower!
+I don't like smoking in the house and grounds my partner has recently had a fragile victory in a battle with nicotine, and having other smokers in the group is really bad for his rather feeble willpower!
 REMEMBER this is a dry area.
 Fires start easily.

 One strike and you are out with any illegal drugs.
 I have had enough of people using my place to get wasted, fraternising with all the semi criminal elements in the area and drawing the wrong attention to us.